tanishagoyal2/NVSentinel/docs/designs/025-processing-strategy-for-health-checks.md

 func (r *K8sConnector) processHealthEvents(ctx context.Context, healthEvents *protos.HealthEvents) error {
 	var nodeConditions []corev1.NodeCondition

-	// NEW: Filter out PERSIST_ONLY events - they should not modify node conditions or create K8s events var processableEvents []*protos.HealthEvent
+	// NEW: Filter out STORE_ONLY events - they should not modify node conditions or create K8s events var processableEvents []*protos.HealthEvent
 	for _, healthEvent := range healthEvents.Events {
-		if healthEvent.ProcessingStrategy == protos.PERSIST_ONLY {
+		if healthEvent.ProcessingStrategy == protos.STORE_ONLY {
-			slog.Info("Skipping PERSIST_ONLY event - no node conditions or K8s events will be created",
+			slog.Info("Skipping STORE_ONLY event - no node conditions or K8s events will be created",
 				"node", healthEvent.NodeName,
 				"checkName", healthEvent.CheckName)
 			continue  // Skip this event